macekond/gooddata-ruby-doc/docs/jack_in.md

 ---
 id: jack_in
 author: GoodData
-sidebar_label: Working with Project Interactively
+sidebar_label: Interactive Ruby Console
-title: Working with Project Interactively
+title: Interactive Ruby Console
 ---

 You can work with the GoodData Ruby SDK from your Ruby console, without